marlietandoc/lol_analysis/README.md

 ## What I did
 1. Pulled match and champion mastery data from Riot API (https://developer.riotgames.com/) for thousands of summoners
 2. Analyzed data in R using descriptive statistics, multivariate correlation metrics, clustering, and network analysis
-3. Visualized insights with R (ggplot2, igraph, magick) using champion icons and a bit of manual placement in illustrator/photoshop.
+3. Visualized insights with R (ggplot2, igraph, magick) using champion icons and a bit of manual placement in illustrator/photoshop

 ## Preferences in champion mains
-For 14343 summoners, I selected each summoner's 3 most mastered champions as mains.
-I then examined how correlated or uncorrelated champions were as mains.
-The blue column shows the 3 champions with the strongest correlation (most often mained with the champion on the far left).
-The red column shows the champion with the weakest correlation (least ofted mained with the champion on the left).
-I chose 8 champs to visualize these insights.
+I selected the top 3 most mastered champions (mains) for each of the 14343 summoners in the dataset.
+I then examined how often certain champions co-occured (were correlated) as mains across players.
+That is, for each champion I got a number for how often that champion was mained with all other champions.
+I chose 8 champs to visualize some of these insights (left).
 Not all champions had super strong correlations with other champions.
-So I also visualized (left) the champion pairs that had the strongest and weakest correlation with other champions as mains.
+So I also visualized (right) the champion pairs that had the strongest and weakest correlations (co-occured most frequently as mains).
 For example, being a Yuumi main is tightly linked to also being a Lulu main.
+But if you're a Yasuo main, you are unlikely to be a Lux main.
 ![sample visualization](graphics/side_by_side.png)

 ## Visualizing champion mains as a network